 All it takes is one good practice session to get you back on track.
 The problem is getting that inspired session to happen!

-These are the ideas that will get your creative juices flowing again because they’re based upon simple fundamentals.
+These are the ideas that will get your creative juices flowing again because they’re based upon simple fundamentals…things like:

-These are the things that are going to get you back in the practice mindset, where you’re excited to play everyday.
+These are the things that are going to get you back in the practice mindset, where you’re excited to play every single day.
 So pick one and get started!